Yobuligo/ServiceProvider.TypeScript/README.md

 ```

 ## Usage
-The service provider is used to become more independent from concrete classes and to write more flexible code.
-Instead of initializing concrete service classes, a service is requested at the service provider via a service definition.
+The service provider is used to achieve independency from concrete classes and to write more flexible code.
+Instead of initializing concrete service classes, a service is requested from the service provider via a service definition.
 The service definition is connected to a service type, which is normally represented by an interface type.
-A service definition per service is required, as an interface type as service type only exists at designtime, but there must be a concrete type (the service definition class) which is available at runtime, which can be analyzed and which is connected to the service type.

 At a central point the concrete services, which should be used in a session, have to be provided to the service provider either by setting initialized services or by providing the concrete service type class.
 When requesting a service the service provider initializes the services lazy on demand.